Acronyms

 - Advantages

-- Criteria and outcomes can be clearly defined and accurately measured
+- Inclusion criteria and outcomes are clearly defined and accurately measured

 - Disadvantages